The Green STEM Initiative

 The STEM disciplines (Science, Technology, Engineering and Math) play an important role in the development of the whole student.
 Educating students in STEM fields is critical to our nation's success and most importantly to the National Wildlife Federation, whose mission is to inspire Americans to protect the environment for our children's future.

 To meet the goal of fostering STEM understanding, we must rethink how we prepare our pre-service teachers and how we engage, motivate, and promote STEM to our K-12 students.
 Eco-Schools USA is positioned to provide teachers and students with STEM opportunities through the lens of sustainability.
-Here you will find resources such as our STEM Top 10, virtual meetings, and curriculum, including Eco-Schools USA Climate Change Connections and Energy & Climate Change: Our Past, Present, & Future.

 The arts play a vital role in the creative processes of the brain.
 Through creativity, innovation is born.
 Music and the visual arts are heavily grounded in mathematical and physical principles, and areas such as film, radio, television, computer gaming are only possible through implementation of engineering principles and technology.2

 There are many role models in STEM who have training in or an appreciation for the arts, including:

 Bill Nye - Mechanical engineer and inventor and comedian and author